mindsdb/mindsdb/mindsdb/integrations/handlers/apache_doris_handler/README.md

 ### Queries

 You can use this established connection to query your table just like you would a normal MySQL server.
-There might be a few caveats in syntax which you can see in Apache Doris' [documentation](https://doris.apache.org/docs/dev/get-starting/what-is-apache-doris).

 ```sql
 SELECT * FROM mysql_datasource.example_table;